Clinical trial

 Clinical trials are prospective biomedical or behavioral research studies on human participants designed to answer specific questions about biomedical or behavioral interventions, including new treatments (such as novel vaccines, drugs, dietary choices, dietary supplements, and medical devices) and known interventions that warrant further study and comparison.
 Clinical trials generate data on dosage, safety and efficacy.
 They are conducted only after they have received health authority/ethics committee approval in the country where approval of the therapy is sought.
-These authorities are responsible for vetting the risk/benefit ratio of the trial—their approval does not mean the therapy is 'safe' or effective, only that the trial may be conducted.
+These authorities are responsible for vetting the risk/benefit ratio of the trial—their approval does not mean the therapy is "safe" or effective, only that the trial may be conducted.

 Depending on product type and development stage, investigators initially enroll volunteers or patients into small pilot studies, and subsequently conduct progressively larger scale comparative studies.
 Clinical trials can vary in size and cost, and they can involve a single research center or multiple centers, in one country or in multiple countries.
 Clinical study design aims to ensure the scientific validity and reproducibility of the results.

 Costs for clinical trials can range into the billions of dollars per approved drug, and the complete trial process to approval may require 7–15 years.
 The sponsor may be a governmental organization or a pharmaceutical, biotechnology or medical-device company.
 Certain functions necessary to the trial, such as monitoring and lab work, may be managed by an outsourced partner, such as a contract research organization or a central laboratory.
 Only 10 percent of all drugs started in human clinical trials become approved drugs.
+Data collection is a key activity within clinical trials and digital data collection tools can assist greatly in this effort.